-Driftwood Outdoors: Duck hunting historic Beaver Dam Lake
+DRIFTWOOD OUTDOORS: Duck hunting historic Beaver Dam Lake

 When Buckingham was a boy, just before the turn of the century, his father was part of a duck club on Beaver Dam Lake.
 In those days, hunters would ride a train called the “Limb Dodger” south from Memphis down through Tunica to a stop right next to Beaver Dam Lake.
 This new accessibility by modern transportation began the era when Beaver Dam came to prominence as a waterfowl destination.

-“Nash wrote about Beaver Dam and that’s where it’s got its fame from,” Mike Boyd said.
+“Nash wrote about Beaver Dam and that’s where it’s got it’s fame from,” Mike Boyd said.
 “Nash still has a following even though he’s been dead since the early seventies.
 People love to read his stories.
-He put Beaver Dam on the map for waterfowlers and that tradition carries on.
+He put Beaver Dam on the map for waterfowlers and that traditions carries on.
 We’re fortunate to have a portion of the lake.”

 Beaver Dam is a private lake.
 Meaning you can’t go there to hunt without a private invitation or hiring an outfitter.
 Mike and Lamar Boyd operate Beaver Dam Hunting Services, which Mike founded when he started guiding on the lake 38 years ago.
 Today, the outfitting business maintains an incredible reputation for being one of the premier places in the country to spend a few days in a duck blind, because of both how good the hunting is and the nostalgia of hunting hallowed water.